luakit/luakit/README.md

 ## Configuration

-The configuration options are endless, the entire browser is constructed by the config files present in `/etc/xdg/luakit`
+The entire browsing experience is controlled by the configs in `/etc/xdg/luakit`.
+Most of it is fine out of the box.

+It is common to fork the configs from `/etc/xdg/luakit` into your home directory to make your customizations.
+It is not necessary to copy and or edit all of the files.

+Do:

+    mkdir -p $XDG_CONFIG_HOME
+    cp -v /etc/xdg/luakit $XDG_CONFIG_HOME

+Or:

+    mkdir -p ~/.config
+    cp -v /etc/xdg/luakit ~/.config

-There are several files of interest:
+The several files of interest are explained below.

 ### `rc.lua`

 This is the main config file which dictates which and in which order different parts of the browser are loaded.

 ### `binds.lua`

-Defines every action the browser takes when you press a button or combination of buttons (even mouse buttons, direction key, etc) and the browser commands (I.e. `:quit`, `:restart`, `:open`, `:lua <code>`, etc).
+Defines every action the browser takes when you press a button or combination of buttons (even mouse buttons, direction key, etc) and the browser commands (I.e.
+`:quit`, `:restart`, `:open`, `:lua <code>`, etc).

 ### `theme.lua`